 All four quotes add their own flair to the novel and provide the reader a glimpse into the theme of the book.
 Another epigraph later in the novel quotes a Larry Underwood song.
 If you’ve read the book, you know that Larry Underwood is a major character in the novel, a musician in the fictional world King has created.

 So, your epigraph doesn’t have to be from a real person; it can be fictional.
-And this brings us to our next example.
+And this brings me to my next example.

 The Malazan Book of the Fallen by Steven Erikson